yoanesber/Spring-Boot-Validation-Using-Java-Fluent-Validator/README.md

-# ⚡Validation Using Java Fluent Validator
+# Validation Using Java Fluent Validator
-This project uses java-fluent-validator to validate API request payloads dynamically, ensuring that data meets business constraints before it is processed or stored in the database.
+This project uses **Java Fluent Validator** to validate API request payloads dynamically, ensuring that data meets business constraints before it is processed or stored in the database.

-## 🚀 Overview
+## 📖 Overview
 This project is a Spring Boot REST API designed to manage **Netflix Shows**.
-It utilizes `Spring Boot 3.4.2`, `Spring Data JPA with Hibernate`, and `PostgreSQL` to perform CRUD operations on Netflix Shows.
+It utilizes **Spring Boot**, **Spring Data JPA with Hibernate**, and **PostgreSQL** to perform CRUD operations on Netflix Shows.

-One of the key aspects of this project is the use of `Java Fluent Validator` to enforce input validation rules **dynamically**.
-Instead of relying on standard `Java Bean Validation` (annotations like `@NotNull`), this approach allows greater `flexibility`, `readability`, and `maintainability` in defining complex validation rules programmatically.
+One of the key aspects of this project is the use of **Java Fluent Validator** to enforce input validation rules **dynamically**.
+Instead of relying on standard **Java Bean Validation** (annotations like `@NotNull`), this approach allows greater **flexibility, readability, and maintainability** in defining complex validation rules programmatically.
 By using Fluent Validator, we can ensure that incoming request bodies adhere to the **expected structure and business rules** before persisting data into the database.

-## 📌 Why Fluent Validator ?
+## 🔍 Why Fluent Validator ?
-### Programmatic & Flexible
+1. Programmatic & Flexible
 Unlike annotations (`@NotNull`, `@Size`, etc.), validation rules can be dynamically modified at runtime.
 It means that validation rules are not fixed at compile-time but **can be adjusted based on conditions** at runtime.
 This allows the application to apply different validation rules dynamically depending on user input, API parameters, business logic, or external configurations.

 Example scenario:
 - If type = "MOVIE", then durationInMinute must be greater than 0.
 - If type = "TV_SHOW", then durationInMinute should not be validated but seasons must be greater than 0.